Licensing the Power BI service for users in your organization

 What a user can do in the Power BI service depends on the type of per-user license that they have.
-The level of access provided by their license depends on whether the workspace being accessed is assigned to Power BI Premium capacity.
+The level of access provided by their license depends on whether the workspace being accessed is in a Premium workspace or not.
 All users of the Power BI service must have a license.

 There are two ways for users to get a license.
-Using self-service sign-up capabilities and their work or school account, users can get their own free or Pro license.
-Or, admins can get a Power BI subscription and assign licenses to users.
+Using self-service sign-up capabilities and their work or school account, users can get their own free, Pro, or Premium Per User license.
+Or, admins can get a Power BI license subscription and assign licenses to users.

 This article focuses on purchasing services and per-user licensing from an administrator perspective.
 For more information about how users can get their own license, see Signing up for Power BI as an individual.